Glossary of Environmental Terms

 SDS

 Acronym for Safety Data Sheet.
-This sheet contains the safety information regarding chemical substances, and is attached with products on their delivery to other businesses.
+This sheet contains the safety information regarding chemical substances and is attached to products at the time of delivery to other businesses.

 WSSD